 The proposed OSG Storage Facility would be constructed adjacent to Diablo Canyon in an area upstream of the switchyard.
 Although there may a potential for flooding of this area from overflow of Diablo Creek, or from local drainage, flooding is likely to be shallow and infrequent.
+The Diablo Creek culvert has 100-year capacity, and the probable maximum flood (PMF) overflow is routed around the storage facility.
 As a result, no adverse impact is anticipated from flooding.